c# Remove Errorprovider from Control [SOLVED!]

 The ErrorProvider class in C# is a powerful tool that aids in displaying error messages or indicators related to user input validation.
 By associating error icons or tooltips with specific controls, ErrorProvider provides visual cues to users, enabling them to identify and rectify any invalid input.

-When developing C# applications, validating user input is essential to maintain data integrity and enhance the overall user experience.
+When developing C# applications, validating user input is important to maintain data integrity and enhance the overall user experience.
 ErrorProvider simplifies this process by offering a convenient way to visually communicate errors.
 It integrates seamlessly with the Windows Forms framework, making it a popular choice among developers.

 Using ErrorProvider, you can associate an instance of the class with a specific control, such as a TextBox or ComboBox.
 This association allows ErrorProvider to monitor the control’s validity and display an error icon or tooltip when necessary.
 This visual feedback informs users about the error and assists them in rectifying their input.